Is a reverse mortgage only for broke and desperate people? Many people seem to think so, but I respectfully disagree.

 If you owe little to nothing on your home and don’t need the money from a reverse mortgage right now, you’re also a prime candidate.
 In your case, I recommend getting a reverse mortgage immediately and taking the proceeds as a line of credit.

-The HECM line of credit is fantastic because it essentially converts a portion of your home’s value into a tax-free retirement account that grows and compounds larger.
+The HECM line of credit is fantastic because it essentially converts a portion of your home’s value into a tax-free retirement “account” that grows and compounds larger.

 Even better, the available credit line grows based on an annual growth rate.
 The growth automatically gives you access to more equity over time.

-If you owe little to nothing on your home and don’t need the money from the reverse mortgage right now, you can maximize the growth of the line of credit.
+If you owe little to nothing on your home and don’t need the money from a reverse mortgage right now, you can maximize the growth of the line of credit.
 By the time you actually need the money, you’ll have a lot more available than what you started with.

 For more information about the HECM line of credit and how it grows, check out my article on the topic here.

 Contrary to popular belief, a reverse mortgage is not a loan of last resort.
 It’s not a loan only for desperate and broke people because such people often don’t qualify.
-The HECM reverse mortgage is best used as a safety net by seniors who are at least reasonably financially stable.

 If you’d like to find out how much you can get from a reverse mortgage, check out our free reverse mortgage calculator here.